-These generate light by running electricity through a tube containing argon and a small amount of mercury vapour.
+These generate light by running electricity through a tube containing argon and a small amount of mercury vapor.
 It creates invisible ultraviolet light.
-This excites a fluorescent coating called phosphor on the inside of the tube, and emits visible light.
+This excites a fluorescent coating called phosphor on the inside of the tube and emits visible light.

 - Low power consumption